zhenyiizhang/zhenyiizhang.github.io/_pages/about.md

 Prior to that, I received my B.S. degree (2023) in Mathematics and Applied Mathematics from [Cuiying Honors College](https://cycollege.lzu.edu.cn), [Lanzhou University](https://en.lzu.edu.cn/static/Overview/).
 During June 2022 to September 2023, I conducted research under the guidance of  Dr. [Zhennan Zhou](https://its.westlake.edu.cn/info/1108/2087.htm), at [Beijing International Center for Mathematical Research](https://bicmr.pku.edu.cn/), Peking University.

 I have a great interest in applied mathematics, especially in the interdisciplinary field involving mathematics.
-My aspiration is to combine mathematics with  machine intelligence  across diverse fields, tackling practical challenges and advancing our comprehension of fundamental principles and mechanisms.
+My aspiration is to combine mathematics with  machine intelligence to tackle practical challenges  across diverse fields and advance our comprehension of fundamental principles and mechanisms.
 That’s what I want to pursue in the future.

 Email: [zhenyizhang@stu.pku.edu.cn](mailto:zhenyizhang@stu.pku.edu.cn)